Strength Training For Fall Runners

 This is a runner-specific training program with workouts designed to improve a runner's posture, enhance their dynamic core stability, generate more force and power from the legs, and toughen their muscles, tendons, and bones to better absorb the repetitive forces of running.

-Each week, there will be a primary workout and a complimentary workout available.
+Each week, there will be a primary workout and a complimentary workout.
 The primary workout will have components of working the lower extremity, core, back, and conditioning.
 The complimentary workout will focus on the core, back, and general conditioning.

-Workouts progress in difficulty from week to week, building on the movements and exercises of previous sessions.
+Workouts progress in difficulty from week to week to ensure that you are continuously being challenged in order to effectively stimulate your body to adapt to the exercise stress and get stronger, building on the movements and exercises of previous sessions.

 Coach to participant ratio is 1:5 at the most.